AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-09-jekyll-comment-system-github-issues.md

 <!-- Our custom comments script -->
 <script>
-  const commentsFooter = document.getElementById('comments');
+  const commentsFooter = document.getElementById('comments-footer');
   const commentsWrapper = commentsFooter.querySelector('#comments-wrapper');
-  const commentList = commentsFooter.querySelector('.comments');
-  const commentCount = commentsFooter.querySelector('#comment-count');
+  const commentsCount = commentsFooter.querySelector('#comments-count');

   // more code

 </script>
 ```

-**But I don't recommend doing this** for the same reason that we're deferring our API request until the user scrolls to the bottom of the page: Why fetch resources that we don't need unless a user expects the comments to show up?
+**However, I don't recommend doing this** for the same reason that we're deferring our API request until the user scrolls to the bottom of the page: Why fetch resources that we don't need unless a user expects the comments to show up?
 In other words, we shouldn't just stick these directly in the HTML—we should load them in our JavaScript only after a user has scrolled to the comments section.
 Better yet, if the GitHub API returns no comments, we won't even bother loading these scripts, saving the user even more bandwidth and making Lighthouse happy.

 So, we'll load these scripts using JavaScript by creating `script` elements, setting their `src` attributes, and appending them to the DOM body.
 However, since scripts are loaded asynchronously, they may get loaded out of order.
 This means we'll need some way to hold off on rendering the comments until *all* of the dependencies have loaded, in whatever order that may be.
 To do that, we'll use a simple object like this to keep track of which dependencies have loaded: